 Since none of the three most popular formats really provide a proper vehicle for these new entrants into the employment market, it is important to take a look at some formats that might be of value for those new would-be workers too.

 There are two competing schools of thought when it comes to the college grad resume format.
 Some experts believe that those entry-level applicants can be best served by adopting a resume format that focuses on skills and specific training right off the bat, with additional information about education.
 Prior employment and experience would be listed last.

-We believe that the other option chosen by experts is preferable: a conventional resume that includes a summary statement at the top, with educational experience and course information listed next.
+We believe that the other option chosen by experts is preferable: a conventional resume that includes a summary statement at the top, with education information listed next.
 Work experience–including internships, summer jobs, work on campus positions, or volunteer work–can bring up the rear.
-Most of the hard lifting for that resume type would be done in the summary.
+Most of the heavy lifting for that resume type would be done in the summary.